 This is all so confusing, what do you recommend we do if we live in the Coastal Zone of Santa Barbara and wish to rent our home as a vacation rental or short term rental?

-We are here to help you navigate what seems impossible in the City of Santa Barbara with vacation rentals!
+We are here to help you navigate vacation rentals in Santa Barbara!

 Tiffany & Kurt